-- Training providers are responsible for creating student assessments and documenting the mastery of all objectives in this course using various testing assessment opportunities. - Assessment opportunities include oral or written testing, interaction with instructor and students, case study and scenario, and other means of testing student's application of the skills taught as the instructor or department deems appropriate. - The minimum passing score shall be 70%.
+- Training providers are responsible for creating student assessments and documenting the mastery of all objectives in this course using various testing assessment opportunities. - Assessment opportunities include oral or written testing, interaction with instructor and students, case study and scenario, and other means of testing appropriate. • The minimum passing score shall be 70%.